turingschool/frontend-mod-1-prework/section1/README.md

 - command
 - directory
 - code comments
-- String
+- String - data type used to represent TEXT
-- Number
+- Number - numerical data type.
+This can be positive, negative or 0 and can be a whole interger or a float (number with floating point decimal)
-- Boolean
+- Boolean - true or false variable
-- variable
+- variable - allows us to reference a word in a computer's memory that returns stored data
-- assignment operator
+- assignment operator -
-- re-assignment (of a variable)
+- re-assignment (of a variable) -
-- concatenation
+- concatenation - assigning a string to a variable and using this to combine the variable with another string

 ### JavaScript Reserved Keywords